 In my case, I prefer the way the cheek bone “structure” was designed in the final movie version.

 Don’t move on until your schematic is dead solid; this is very important for technical modeling.
-You can have more leeway for organic modeling when it comes to schematic accuracy.

 The next thing to tackle is the cheek plate.